-The next ten years Fremont spent in exploring the country between the Missouri River and the Rocky Mountains, and all the way to the Pacific Coast (see Freemont’s Expeditions.)
+For the next ten years, Fremont spent his time exploring the country between the Missouri River and the Rocky Mountains, and all the way to the Pacific Coast (see Freemont’s Expeditions.)
 His reports gave to many, their first knowledge of what is now the many states of the American West and his work won for him, the nickname of “Pathfinder.”